This lesson is in the early stages of development (Alpha version)

 Machine learning in our daily lives

-Where have you encountered machine learning already?
+Where else have you encountered machine learning already?

 2. What kind of input data does that machine learning system use to make predictions/classifications?